Kingdoms of Camelot

-Kingdoms of Camelot is a massively multiplayer online real-time strategy browser game created by Canadian studio Kabam when it was named Watercooler Inc. It went into beta on November 2, 2009 and was released on November 6, 2009.
+Kingdoms of Camelot is a massively multiplayer online real-time strategy browser game created by the studio Kabam when it was named Watercooler Inc. It went into beta on November 2, 2009 and was released on November 6, 2009.
 On December 9, 2014, Kabam announced it was selling most of its web games, including Kingdoms of Camelot, to RockYou.
 The transfer formally happened at the beginning of April 2015.

 Game play

 Essentially a build and warfare game, Kingdoms of Camelot relies heavily on timers and resource management.
 All actions take time, from a few seconds to days.
 The game includes a chat feature for both "global" and "alliance" conversations.

 Kingdoms of Camelot includes a Tournaments feature to create competition and reduce the monotony of game-play.

 Might of Winter

 The "Might of Winter" event ran from Saturday, 13 Feb 2010 08:00:00 GMT to Saturday, 20 Feb 2010 08:00:00 GMT.
 Prizes ranged from 1000 gems for first place to 100 gems for fifth.
 Players scoring between sixth and one hundredth place received in-game items.